nithin212/Pytorch/README.md

 # Pytorch
 This repository has all the PyTorch files.

-### Pytorch.ipynb has all the basic files of Pytorch.
+### Pytorch.ipynb has all the basic operation of Pytorch.